 - Geneen Roth, author of Feeding the Hungry Heart and When Food Is Love, runs workshops around the country specifically designed to help people with eating disorders and other food-related issues.

 - Emotional Freedom Techniques are another method shown to be very helpful for eating disorders.
 The basics of this technique are simple, effective, and can be applied by anyone.

 I said it before, and I’ll say it again: If you recognize emotional eating as a pattern for yourself, you are not alone.
 Almost every woman at one time or another has faced some of these concerns.
 And right now, more women than ever are telling me that emotions are impacting their food choices – hence all the jokes (for a situation that doesn’t feel funny at all) about gaining the “Covid 19” (pounds, that is).
 The important thing to realize is that many of these adverse patterns are set in childhood and can be very difficult to break without help.

 I encourage you to remember that we humans are adaptive creatures: just as we learn negative coping mechanisms, we can unlearn them — it just takes more mindfulness.
-To really overcome eating issues, we must support the whole system, and to do that, we need to develop a deeper understanding of all the reasons behind them.
+To really overcome eating issues, like emotional eating, we must support the whole system.
+And to do that, we need to develop a deeper understanding of all the reasons behind them.
 Regardless of your emotional history or your biochemistry, recognizing the patterns and reaching out to someone you trust is the first step toward letting go of the past and learning to care for yourself in the way you deserve.

 Building and maintaining healthy habits is a lifelong endeavor.
 You can’t fully embrace a long-term approach to weight loss and good health without doing the important emotional work.
 And when you do, you’ll likely find you feel better than you ever have — physically and emotionally!